Union Turnpike express buses: MTA takeover

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Union Turnpike express routes would have been replaced by new express routes: the QMT105 (188th Street–Financial District), QMT115 (188th Street–Hudson Yards), QMT134 (Glen Oaks–Third Avenue), QMT135 (188th Street–Third Avenue), QMT165 (Glen Oaks–Sixth Avenue), QMT166 (188th Street–Sixth Avenue), and QMT167 (North Shore Towers–Sixth Avenue).
 The routes originating in Glen Oaks would have also been diverted to use the Long Island Expressway rather than Union Turnpike west of 188th Street.
 The redesign was delayed due to the COVID-19 pandemic in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
-Under the new plan, the express routes will largely keep their existing paths, but the QM5, QM8, and QM35 will use the LIE instead of Union Turnpike.
+Under the new plan, the express routes would have largely kept their existing paths, but the QM5, QM8, and QM35 would have used the LIE instead of Union Turnpike.

+A final Queens bus-redesign plan was released in December 2023.
+All eight routes that used Union Turnpike would continue to run on that road, although there would be changes to stop spacing and frequencies.
+On December 17, 2024, addendums to the final plan were released.
+Among these, bus stops were rearranged on all routes except the QM6/QM36.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+All routes were part of Phase I, which started on June 29, 2025, but the only express routes running that day were the QM5 and QM6 as the rest are weekday-only routes, which debuted new service on June 30.